This post contains affiliate links for your convenience. View our full disclosure policy here.

 Bunnies, chicks, and eggs, oh my!
 It must be Easter time!
-Place this Roll and Graph Easter Math Activity in your math center and watch as your students have fun while working on early graphing skills.
-As an added bonus, they’ll work those fine motor muscles while coloring too!
+Place this free Roll and Graph Easter Math Activity in your math centers and watch as your students have fun while working on early graphing skills.
+As an added bonus, your kiddos will work on fine motor skills while coloring too!

 Roll and Graph Easter Math Activity

-- Easter Roll and Graph recording page (at the end of the post)
+- Easter Roll and Graph recording page and printable die (at the end of the post)

 - Easter Pocket Die printable picture cards (at the end of the post)